 Many cryptocurrency exchanges struggle when it comes to customer support.
 However, both Coinbase and Gemini actually perform quite well in this department.
 Both services have an extensive list of articles that answer many customer questions.

 If users get really stuck or have a complaint, they can contact both companies via an email form on the sites themselves.
-The response times for these services seem to be quite similar to issues being replied to within a couple of hours to around 24 hours.
+The response times for these services seem to range around a couple of hours, and up to 24 hours.

-When it comes to picking an outright winner for customer support in our Coinbase vs Gemini battle, neither company can be named the champion!
+When it comes to picking an outright winner for customer support in our Coinbase VS Gemini debate, neither company can be named the champion!

 - Coins users can buy at Coinbase: Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.

-Gemini vs Coinbase: Which Exchange has the Higher Trading Volume?
+Gemini VS Coinbase: Which Exchange has a Higher Trading Volume?

 In the last six months from the time of writing (May 2018), Coinbase has traded 5.15 million BTC.
 This gives it a market share that is second only to Bitfinex.
 Coinbase’s total market share currently sits at 15.3% according to data.bitcoinity.org.